-- Transfer Students who have already borrowed \$32,000 in subsidized and/or unsubsidized loans (or combination of) will not be certified for any Direct Loan(s) at Pearl River Community College and may not be eligible to receive any Title IV aid assistance.
-These students may wish to seek outside sources of grants and alternative loans. - Official transcripts from all previous colleges attend (regardless of whether or not financial aid was received) must be forwarded to the Office of Admissions.
-All credit hours attempted (including those for which grades of W, WF, I, and WP) that are received will be included as hours attempted. - College accepted transfer credit will be subject to the same SAP standards as institutional credits.
+• Transfer Students who have already borrowed \$32,000 in subsidized and/or unsubsidized loans (or combination of) will not be certified for any Direct Loan(s) at Pearl River Community College and may not be eligible to receive any Title IV aid assistance.
+These students may wish to seek outside sources of grants and alternative loans.

+- Official transcripts from all previous colleges attend (regardless of whether or not financial aid was received) must be forwarded to the Office of Admissions.
+Accepted transfer course from all previously attended institutions will be evaluated to determine satisfactory academic progress. - College accepted transfer credit will be subject to the same SAP standards as institutional credits.